skijit/notes/programming/web/angular2/angular2-in-general.md

 ## App Anatomy
 - App = Components + Services
+    - *oversimplification*: there are other class types that may be used, as well as Modules
 - Component = Template + Class + Metadata
     - Template has the HTML view (and possibly associated CSS)
     - Class = Properties + Methods (portable)